 Jane Litterick continued to live in Quarry Road until her death in 2006, aged 73.

-Shop to be Re-developed by Landlords
+Shop to be Re-Developed

-Wilco Did Buyrite a Favour
+Wilko Did Buyrite a Favour

-‘Wilco’s arrival did Arthur a favour
+Wilko’s arrival did Arthur a favour

 Kenilworth Vibes Goes ‘Viral’